 The entire lead-up to this Easter, I saw countless posts about working off the weekend’s chocolate.
 You know the type – telling me how calorific Easter eggs are, or how many miles I’d have to run just to counteract a Malteser bunny.
 That’s what you get for following fitness bloggers and Instagram models, I guess.

 I have a big issue with this.
 I’m not really religious so I’ll be completely honest, I celebrate Easter mostly for the food – tonnes of chocolate and a big ol’ Sunday roast.
 I’m very aware that gorging on sweet treats for a long weekend (I start as soon as Good Friday hits) isn’t exactly healthy, but it’s also not something I plan on making a habit of.
-It’s one weekend where we’re allowed to take a break and treat ourselves, and I refuse to let strangers on the internet make me feel bad about it.
+I refuse to let strangers on the internet make me feel bad about it.

 I totally get if you don’t want to ruin all your hard work in the gym by carelessly binging on chocolate.
 Good on ya 👍 But so what if someone else does?
 What gives anyone the right to tell me that I’m not allowed to eat my Easter eggs without feeling some sort of “shame”?
 Perhaps I’m not into counting every single calorie I consume on a bank holiday, or maybe I don’t fancy figuring out the complexities of exactly how many minutes of exercise it’d take to burn off my weekend of chronic chocoholicism.